When health issues keep piling up, it’s usually not bad luck—or aging.

 Changes people often notice

-• More stable energy throughout the day
+- More stable energy throughout the day

-My approach tends to resonate with people who are:
+My approach tends to fit people who:

-• looking for change that can unfold without overhauling their life
+- want change that can unfold without overhauling their life

-In the early phase of our work, meeting regularly matters.
+Early on, meeting regularly matters.
 Consistency helps us build momentum, notice patterns, and make adjustments while things are still fresh.
 I’m flexible about real life—travel, work demands, and unexpected disruptions happen—but this isn’t a “check in whenever you feel like it” process, especially at the beginning.

 In their own words